Sikhs can carry ceremonial daggers into venues

 LONDON Sikh athletes and spectators will be allowed to wear ceremonial daggers into London Olympic venues next year, despite the intense security arrangements, as part of a multi-faith approach to the Games.

-"We want to make sure the Games are accessible to everyone," a spokesperson for organizers LOCOG said on Monday.
+"We want to make sure the Games are accessible to everyone," a spokesperson for organisers LOCOG said on Monday.

 "The policy has been set by the LOCOG security team, who have liaised with wider stakeholders, and is part of our multi-faith approach.